RAIN's 40th anniversary year!

 February 2, 2014

-Berlin's most persistent experimental community serves its neighborhood in countless ways, with a conscientious creative freedom that gives purpose to its members.
-This relationship strongly contrasts with the commonly-held idea that intentional communities are necessarily escapist.
-After reading Michael LaFond's still-instructive report for RAIN from 1994, check out our recent conversation on the state of cooperative communities in Berlin.
+Berlin's most persistent experimental community serves its neighborhood in countless ways, with a conscientious freedom that allows its members to create meaningful public work for themselves.
+This community-neighborhood relationship strongly contrasts with the commonly-held idea that intentional communities are necessarily escapist.
+After reading Michael LaFond's still-instructive report for RAIN from 1994, check out our 2013 conversation with him on the state of cooperative communities in Berlin.

 January 30, 2014